caellach/shorturls/readme.md

 ## Description

-This is a simple ShortURL system that I made so that I can implement the backend in various languages.
+This is a simple ShortURL app that I made so that I can implement the backend in various languages.

 ## Purpose